 OUR MISSION

-Challenge the Stats (CTS) exists with the goal of empowering BIPOC (Black, Indigenous, People of Color) artists and using music as a tool for social justice.
+Challenge the Stats (CTS) exists with the goal of empowering BIPOC (Black, Indigenous, People of Color) artists.
 To date, CTS has positively impacted over 3,000 students and 200 musicians through concerts, workshops, and artistic programming.

 OUR IMPACT